Is Dubai Safe For Americans?

 I would not say that driving in Dubai is more dangerous than in the USA or Europe.
 Maybe more dangerous than in the UK where drivers are polite and tolerant to each other.

 I heard people saying that roads in Dubai are dangerous and drivers are speeding and don’t stop for pedestrians.
 I would say this is not true.
-Yes, maybe some drivers don’t follow the speed limit, but I found drivers always stop at crossings for pedestrians, which is not the case in some Western countries.

 Again, this is because of the strict punishment when caught by police and the chance of being caught is big as the cameras and police are almost everywhere.

 Taxis are commonly used in Dubai and are safe.
-Just don’t get into very friendly conversation with a driver if you are a woman and sit in the back seat.
-If you want, there are some taxis designated for women and driven by women drivers.
-You can recognize them by the pink roof.
+Don’t get into very friendly conversation with a driver if you are a woman and sit in the back seat.

 Public transportation in Dubai is very clean and safe any time even at night.
 Whether you are using the metro, bus, or tram, you will always be safe there.